uwmadisoncals/cals-main-plugins/show-posts/readme.txt

 of your site by defining Custom CSS rules in the Custom CSS option.

 But Weaver Show Posts can go way beyond that.
 For many Themes, you can elect to use the native Theme Post formatting function.
 The posts displayed by Show Posts will match other posts displayed by your theme.
-If you are using the Aspen, Weaver Xtreme, or Weaver II themes, there is even more integrated display of posts.
+If you are using the Weaver Xtreme or Weaver II themes, there is even more integrated display of posts.

 = Show Posts in a Text Widget =